bkoltai/apollo-tooling/packages/apollo/README.md

   -t, --tag=tag                          The published service tag for this client --clientName=clientName                Name of the client that the queries will be attached to

-  --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use
+  --client/enceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use
                                          clientName if not provided

   --clientVersion=clientVersion          The version of the client that the queries will be attached to